 1oz (30g) millet

 about 1 tbsp oats

 The instructions are quite simple.
-Gently melt the oil and the peanut butter together either in the microwave or over low heat in a saucepan.
+Gently melt the oil and the peanut butter together either in the microwave or in a saucepan over low heat.
 Add the rest of the ingredients and stir well.
 Done!
 You may need to use a bit more cornmeal and/or oats if you have too much soupy oil in your bowl.
 You can also use (unsalted) seeds instead of corn or millet.
 All the solid ingredients will sink to the bottom of the bowl or saucepan and you should have only a thin layer of oil at the top (see photo #3 below.)
 Now you just need to transfer it all into a mold and refrigerate it until it's completely solidified.

 From top to bottom and left to right:

 - Melted coconut oil and peanut butter.

 - Nuts and other goodies mixed into the oil/peanut butter mix.

 - The "suet" cake ready to be refrigerated.

 - Dinner is ready!
 That type of suet cake holder can be found in most wild bird food shops and retail stores like Walmart or Target.